shruthi0429/AI-Powered-Stock-Market-Analysis-System/README.md

-# AI-Powered-Stock-Market-Analysis-System

-# AI-Powered Portfolio Optimization and Analytics System
+# AI-Powered-Stock-Market-Portfolio Optimization and Analytics System

 An advanced financial analysis system that combines artificial intelligence with modern portfolio theory to provide intelligent investment insights and portfolio optimization.